Tag: eastern

 1904 Hartford Senators

-In September of 1904, Hartford was introduced to James H. Clarkin, proprietor of the Senators for the next 24 years.
-When Tracy decided to sell the club, Clarkin and Daly became owners.
-Clarkin leased Wethersfield Avenue Grounds for the next six years for $600 per year.
-Hartford fans took special trolleys to the well-kept Wethersfield Avenue Grounds.
-Starring for the club were pitching prospect, Pete Wilson of Springfield, Massachusetts, and shortstop Harry Noyes of New Haven.
-In Clarkin’s first season as owner, the Senators of 1905 had a winning record (58-55).
+September of 1904 marked the era of James H. Clarkin, proprietor of the Senators for the next 24 years.
+Tracy decided to sell the club, and Clarkin and Daly stepped in.
+Clarkin leased Wethersfield Avenue Grounds for the six years at $600 per year.
+Hartford fans took special trolleys to a well-kept and a well-respected Wethersfield Avenue Grounds.
+Stars of the team were pitching prospect, Pete Wilson of Springfield, Massachusetts, and shortstop Harry Noyes of New Haven, Connecticut.
+In Clarkin’s first season as owner, the 1905 Senators turned in a winning record (58-55).

 Hartford trolley assigned for ball games, 1905.